Poisson boundary of group extensions: Introduction and statement of main results

 \begin{question} Let $k$ be a field of characteristic $0$ and let $G$ be a linear group over $k$.
-Assume that every finite index upper-triangular subgroup $G'$ of $G$ admits a basic block containing a two-dimensional wreath product but not-isomorphic to such a wreath product.
+Assume that every finite index upper-triangular subgroup $G_2$ of $G$ admits a basic block containing a two-dimensional wreath product but not isomorphic to such a wreath product.
 Is it true that every non-degenerate finite entropy random walk on $G$ has non-trivial boundary? \end{question}

-In the case where the field $k$ has positive characteristic case we prove that the sufficient conditions of Corollary C are also necessary.
+In the case where the field $k$ has positive characteristic, we prove that the sufficient conditions of Corollary C are also necessary.

 \begin{namedcor*}{Corollary D} Let $G$ be an amenable linear group over a field of characteristic $p$.
-Then a simple random walk on $G$ has non-trivial boundary if and only if one of the basic blocks of $G$ contains $\mathbb{Z}^3 \wr \mathbb{Z}/p \mathbb{Z}$ as a subgroup. \end{namedcor*}
+Then a simple random walk on $G$ has non-trivial boundary if and only if one of the basic blocks of $G$ contains $ \mathbb{Z}/p \mathbb{Z} \wr \mathbb{Z}^3$ as a subgroup. \end{namedcor*}

-For more a more general result we refer once more to Corollary \ref{cor:1234charp}.
+For a more general result, we refer once more to Corollary \ref{cor:1234charp}.

-We also prove a partial result in this directions in characteristic 0.
-If some basic block of $G$ (or of $G'$) contains a three-dimensional wreath product, then the boundary of any non-degenerate finite entropy random walk is non-trivial (this is a part of the claim of Corollary \ref{cor:metablockrank3}).
-We also provide further examples in support of our conjecture in Proposition \ref{prop:Galpha}.
+We also prove a partial result in this direction in characteristic 0.
+If some basic block of $G$ (or of $G_2$) contains a three-dimensional wreath product, then the boundary of any non-degenerate finite entropy random walk is non-trivial (this is a part of the claim of Corollary \ref{cor:metablockrank3}).
+We also provide further examples in support of our conjectured positive answer to Question \ref{question:rank2lamplighter} in Proposition \ref{prop:Galpha}.

-In view of our results, we believe that the Liouville property of finitely generated linear groups is determined by the asymptotics of the F{\o}lner function of these groups.
-For general finitely generated groups, it is known that this is not the case.
-A group with arbitrarily quick growing F{\o}lner function can have the Liouville property.
+In view of our results, we believe that the Liouville property of finitely generated linear groups is determined by the asymptotics of the F{\o}lner function of their blocks.
+For general finitely generated groups, it is known that a group with arbitrarily quick growing F{\o}lner function can have the Liouville property.
 Arbitrarily quick growing F{\o}lner functions can even be found among groups of intermediate growth \cite{erschlerpiecewise}.
 For a class of elementary amenable groups with prescribed F{\o}lner function and trivial boundary see \cite{brieusselzheng}.
-We conjecture that for linear groups simple random walks are not Liouville if and only if the F{\o}lner function is $\ge \exp(Cn^3)$.
+We conjecture that for linear groups of $2\times 2$ matrices simple random walks are not Liouville if and only if the F{\o}lner function is $\ge \exp(Cn^3)$ for some $C>0$.